-Earlier this week the CDC (Centers for Disease Control and Prevention) released a statement urging Americans to prioritize sleep.
+The CDC (Centers for Disease Control and Prevention) has recently released a statement urging Americans to prioritize sleep.
 New research shows that almost 30% of Americans are sleeping less than 6 hours per night on a regular basis.
 All that cheating on sleep is leading to a smorgasbord of preventable health issues like depression, obesity, type 2 diabetes, heart attack and stroke.
 What’s more, sleep is responsible for thousands of traffic fatalities yearly, not to mention needless household and work-related injuries.

 On a normal day, your body is like a Target department store on Black Friday.
 A steady stream of information hits your brain while your body processes a complicated choreography of bodily functions that keep you alive.
 And this is just when you’re sitting quietly – imagine the onslaught when you’re under stress or physically active.

 Sleep is the clean-up crew, working hard through the night to restock the shelves and clear away debris from the day.
 When you don’t get enough sleep, you start the next day with a disheveled brain and a bunch of organs that haven’t been cleaned properly.
 And that’s when accidents start to happen.

 If a good night’s sleep is a fond but distant memory, it’s time to put this pandemic to bed.
 To help, we’ve found some expert sources that will point you in the direction of dreamy, healing sleep.
 Bet you feel better already, don’t you?